odmills/portfolio/README.md

 ## Treasure Hunter Game
 - Get chests and avoid bandits
-- Custom games can be started
+- Custom rulesets can be made
 - Objects are placed randomly

 ![alt-text-1](treasuredemo.gif)